Gardening for Beginners 🌱 START HERE

 Moisture from soil under your home may be penetrating the house.

-The soil outdoors may not be the first thing that comes to mind when homeowners wonder “Why is it so humid in my house?”
-However, humidity can come up through the soil underneath the foundation of the home.
+The dirt under and around your home may not be the first thing that comes to mind when you wonder why your house is so humid.
+However, humidity can come up through the soil underneath the foundation.
 This is called rising damp, and ineffective grading can be a significant factor since groundwater and rain can accumulate in a home’s foundation.
 Basements can be humid since they’re often poorly insulated and don’t have windows, and this can compound any issues.

 Homeowners who live in a climate with excessive rain will want to ensure that gutters and downspouts work correctly and rainwater is directed away from the house to keep moisture out.
 Professionally installed awnings placed above windows and doors are an excellent way to keep water out as well.